AteetVatan/medai/DOCKER.md

 ## Environment Variables

-Make sure to create a `.env` file in your project root with the required configuration:
+**IMPORTANT**: Make sure to create a `.env` file in your project root with the required configuration:

 ```bash
 # Copy the example environment file